Manish-Kumarrrr/WorkHub_UI/README.md

 WorkHub is a scalable and secure platform that connects task experts with gigs seamlessly.
 Whether you're looking to publish a task or find your next opportunity, WorkHub simplifies the process with intuitive features, including location-based job searches.
 Empowering experts to find work efficiently, WorkHub ensures tasks reach the right hands quickly and effectively.

 ---
+# Features of WorkHub UI

+- **Secure Register and Login**: Implements cookies with JWT-based authentication and authorization for secure user sessions.
+- **Forgot Password via Email Verification**: Allows users to reset their password securely through email verification.
+- **OAuth Integration**: Enables users to sign in with Google for a convenient and seamless login experience.
+- **Temporary Email Detection**: Identifies and blocks temporary email addresses to reduce fake users and maintain authenticity.
+- **Personalized Feed**: Delivers a customized feed based on user interests for enhanced engagement.
+- **Image Upload via Signed URL**: Reduces backend load by allowing secure and efficient direct uploads to cloud storage.
+- **Minimalistic UI**: Provides a sleek, user-friendly design for an amazing user experience.
+- **Task Cleanup**: Automated cron job deletes inactive tasks older than one month to maintain system performance.
+- **Message Queue Integration**: Ensures fault tolerance by using a message queue for critical operations.
+- **Microservices Architecture**: Enables modular services for effortless scalability and independent deployment.
+---
 ## Getting Started

 Follow the steps below to set up and run WorkHub locally: